gabmoreira/maks/README.md

 The C++ code depends on the Eigen library for matrix operations and Intel® oneApi MKL for the PARDISO sparse solvers and BLAS.

 We provide a (hopefully) fast way of compiling everything.
-Just run
+Just run.
-`install.sh`.
+`source install.sh`

 This script will try to locate everything needed and compile the code with either icc or g++.
 If you run into trouble, edit the paths for Eigen and for your installation of oneAPI MKL.